dotnet/core/samples/RaspberryPiInstructions.md

 These steps have been tested on a RPi 2 and RPi 3 with Linux and Windows.

-Note: Pi Zero is not supported because the .NET Core JIT depends on armv7 instructions not available on Pi Zero.
+Note: All models of generation 1 and Pi Zero are not supported because the .NET Core JIT depends on armv7 instructions not available on those versions.

 ## Creating an app: